juanxramirez/Habitat_intactness_models/README.md

 _by J.P.
 Ramírez-Delgado, M. Di Marco, C.J.
 Johnson, J.E.M.
 Watson, H.L.
 Beyer, L. De Assis Barros, R. Pillay, and O. Venter_

-In this article, we compare the ability of patch-matrix, continuum, and hybrid models of habitat intactness to explain the risk of extinction for terrestrial mammals on a global scale.
+In this article, we compare the ability of patch-matrix, continuum, and hybrid models of habitat intactness to explain the risk of extinction in terrestrial mammals on a global scale.

 Users should have `R` version 4.2.3 or higher to execute the scripts.